jnsrnhld/fog-computing/README.md

 # Fog Computing

-This multi-module project is split up into 3 parts:
+This multi-module project is split up into 4 parts:
+- `sensors` - To small python services producing data via a ZeroMQ PUB sockets.
+They can be started via `docker-compose` and are exposed on ports `5555` (usage topic) and `5556` (temperature topic).
 - `edge` - a small service collecting data from 2 sensors via subscribing to a ZeroMQ PUB socket and sending over data to the cloud service via a ZeroMQ REQ socket.
 Data is collected every second and send over to the cloud server every 15 seconds.